-St. Louis Posterior Tibial Tendonitis Doctors
+St. Louis, MO Posterior Tibial Tendonitis Treatment

 Tendonitis can be a common problem in the foot as we continuously walk and use our feet on a daily basis.
 The posterior tibial tendon can be especially prone to tendonitis as it helps to maintain the arch of the foot and prevent excessive flattening (pronation) of the foot while walking, standing or running.
-Posterior tibial tendonitis can be a precursor to posterior tibial tendon dysfunction where there is progressive loss of strength in the tendon and a progressive flattening of the arch.
+Posterior tibial tendonitis can be a precursor to posterior tibial tendon dysfunction where there is the progressive loss of strength in the tendon and a progressive flattening of the arch.

 Anatomy of the Posterior Tibial Tendon

 The posterior tibial tendon starts in the deep portion of the calf and runs behind the prominent bone on the inside of the ankle.
 The tendon continues along towards the foot and inserts into multiple locations on the inside and the bottom of the arch.
 With each step a tremendous amount of tension and stress is placed is on the posterior tibial tendon as it helps to maintain and recreate the arch of the foot.
 With each step there is a natural depression and recreation of the arch that allows for shock absorption.
 The amount of shock absorption or depression of the arch is variable from person to person depending on the architecture of their foot (flatfeet versus a very high arch).
 It would seem that only a flatfooted person would get posterior tibial tendonitis but this is not always the case.
 It can happen to people with any foot type, weight or activity level.

 Posterior Tibial Tendonitis Symptoms